gokussjx/Bm346_OOLanguageComparison/ComparisonGuide.md

 * There are three kinds of closures in Swift:
     * **Global Functions**: They have a name and cannot capture any values
     * **Nested Functions**: They have a name and can capture values from their enclosing functions
-    * **closure Expressions**: They don’t have a name and can capture values from their context
+    * **Closure Expressions**: They don’t have a name and can capture values from their context
 * Closures can be received as a parameter by functions.
 For example:
     ```swift
     var numbers = [1, 4, 2, 5, 8, 3]